Same parsing tech Fortune 500 ATS systems use

 How healthcare ATS systems parse nursing resumes

-• Parsers extract nursing credentials by scanning for recognized designations such as RN, BSN, MSN, CCRN, and ACLS.
-Credentials listed only as abbreviations after your name without a formal Certifications section may not be extracted reliably.
+• Parsers scan for designations like RN, BSN, MSN, CCRN, and ACLS.
+Credentials listed only after your name without a formal Certifications section may not be extracted.

-• Clinical specialty terms like ICU, NICU, PACU, Med-Surg, and telemetry are treated as keywords.
-Missing the exact terminology used in the job posting, even a different abbreviation for the same unit, can lower your match score.
+• Specialty terms like ICU, NICU, PACU, Med-Surg, and telemetry are keywords.
+Missing the exact terminology from the job posting can lower your match score.

-• State license information placed in headers or footers is typically not parsed by ATS systems.
-Contact fields and license numbers belong in the main document body.
+• License information in headers or footers is typically not parsed.
+License numbers belong in the main document body.

 Formatting problems common in nursing resumes

-• Tables used to organize certifications and license numbers collapse into a single row when parsed, scrambling which certification belongs to which expiration date.
+• Tables organizing certifications collapse into a single row when parsed, scrambling which certification belongs to which expiration date.

-• Two-column layouts are a common nursing resume design choice but cause content to be read out of sequence.
+• Two-column layouts cause content to be read out of sequence.
 Clinical experience from the left column gets mixed with dates from the right.

-• PDF exports from design-heavy templates often embed text as non-selectable paths.
-The entire document becomes invisible to the ATS parser, including credentials and experience.
+• PDF exports from design templates often embed text as non-selectable paths, making the entire document invisible to parsers.

 What gets fixed in your optimized download

-After checking your resume, upgrade to download an ATS-optimized version with certifications moved to a standard Certifications section, clinical experience reformatted under recognized headers, two-column layouts converted to single-column, and specialty keywords aligned to the target job posting.
+Download an ATS-optimized version with certifications in a standard section, clinical experience under recognized headers, single-column layout, and specialty keywords aligned to the target posting.

 Why It Matters